ysde/grafana-backup-tool/README.md

            -e RESTORE="true" \
            -e ARCHIVE_FILE="202006280247.tar.gz" \
            -v /tmp/backup/:/opt/grafana-backup-tool/_OUTPUT_ \
-           alpinebased:grafana-backup
+           ysde:grafana-backup
 ```

 ### Building
 You can build the docker image simply by executing `make` in the root of this repo.
-The image will get tagged as `alpinebased:grafana-backup`
+The image will get tagged as `ysde:grafana-backup`